 In the past, homeowners have typically known what updates will give them the biggest bang for their buck when it comes to resale.
 From open concept living to modernizing all things kitchen and bath, doing a quick Google search is all you needed to do to know exactly what your return on investment would look like.

-But, with the introduction of smart technology and further advancements in sustainable homes, knowing just what to revamp has become a confusing process.
+But, with smart technology and further advancements in sustainable homes, knowing just what to revamp has become a confusing process.
 And with the unpredictability of being in the military, you may be hesitant to start doing any major renovations on a home that may be a temporary shelter.

 Instead of plunging into a full-on remodel that requires all hands on deck, make smaller changes that can be made in a shorter amount of time that will still pack a big punch when it comes time to list.
-Read on to learn more about the best home updates to try in the new decade.
+Read on to learn more about the best home updates to try.

 1) Smart Home Technology